Simple Golden Milk Chia Pudding

 This post is sponsored by Living Plate Meal Plans and Siggi’s.
 As always, all opinions are my own.
 Thanks for supporting the brands that I love and trust!

 Looking for a nourishing snack or breakfast idea to add to your repertoire?
 Then you have to give this Golden Milk Chia Pudding a try!

-This pudding is made with siggi’s coconut yogurt, one of my favorite yogurt brands.
+This pudding is made with Siggi’s coconut yogurt, one of my favorite yogurt brands.
 In addition to its great taste, this yogurt is high in protein and lower in sugar than traditional varieties.
 Siggi’s yogurt is made with simple ingredients for just the right amount of flavor and sweetness.
 And, of course, it has all those gut-healthy probiotics too!

-The Might Chia Seed
+The Mighty Chia Seed

 Another key ingredient of this recipe?
 Chia seeds!

 I’m a huge fan of chia seeds.
 Did you know that 1 chia seed can hold 12 times its weight in water?
 Yep, this water absorption is partly what makes it so suitable for pudding.
 (It also makes it great for making homemade jam.)

 Chia seeds are also packed with important nutritional components, including:

 - fiber (a 2-tablespoon serving has 11 grams!)